OsmondOlive/bioflowhub/_posts/2026-05-28-prodentim-review.md

 - Bertuccioli A, Gervasi M, Annibalini G, et al. (2024).
 Efficacy of Streptococcus salivarius BLIS K12 in the prevention of upper respiratory tract infections in physically active individuals: a randomized controlled trial.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/39597553/){:target="_blank" rel="noopener"}
 - Park JA, Lee GR, Lee JY, Jin BH.
 (2023).
 Oral probiotics Streptococcus salivarius K12 and M18 suppress the release of volatile sulfur compounds and a virulent protease from oral bacteria. *Oral Health and Preventive Dentistry*.
 [PMC](https://pmc.ncbi.nlm.nih.gov/articles/PMC11619835/){:target="_blank" rel="noopener"}
 - Sulaiman Y, Pacauskienė IM, Šadzevičienė R, Anuzyte R. (2024).
 Oral and gut microbiota dysbiosis due to periodontitis: systemic implications and links to gastrointestinal cancer. *Medicina*, 60(9), 1416.
 [PMC](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC11433653/){:target="_blank" rel="noopener"}

 ---

+## How Long Before You Notice Anything

+The clinical trials cited in this review give a genuine, evidence-based timeline rather than a marketing estimate.
+The L. paracasei toothpaste trial measured a significant reduction in gingival index and Streptococcus mutans at four weeks.
+The L. reuteri trial measuring inflammatory markers found significant reductions at eight weeks, with the dramatic 45% drop in TNF-alpha reported at that endpoint rather than earlier in the study.

+This points to a practical takeaway: bad breath improvement, which depends largely on shifting the bacterial population producing volatile sulfur compounds, can plausibly show up within the first one to two weeks of consistent use, since bacterial population shifts at the surface level happen relatively quickly.
+Gum inflammation markers, which reflect a deeper and slower-moving immune process, are more realistically expected on the four to eight-week timeline the underlying trials actually used.
+Expecting a meaningful change in gum health within the first few days is not consistent with how the supporting research was designed or what it measured.

+This timeline also explains why the 60-day money-back guarantee on this product is reasonably well calibrated.
+Sixty days covers the eight-week mark where the most clinically meaningful periodontal improvements were documented in the cited L. reuteri trial, giving a genuine window to evaluate the product rather than a guarantee period set arbitrarily short of when results would plausibly appear.

+---